test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

 #### monitoring

-DigitalOcean provides a monitoring agent that you can optionally install to your droplet.
+DigitalOcean provides a monitoring agent that you can optionally install on your droplet.
 To enable this feature, set the monitoring attribute to true.

 ```yaml
 driver: